Should I use apt-get, apt, or apt-fast ?

 sys time 32.21 millis 168.00 micros 32.04 millis

 After all the above changes and benchmarks, I came to the conclusion.
 It doesn’t matter.
-Yes! just stick to recommended APT package manager on Ubuntu.
+Yes! just stick to the recommended APT package manager on Ubuntu.

 I hope you enjoyed reading this post as much as I enjoyed writing it.
 If you know a person who can benefit from this information, send them a link of this post.
 If you want to get notified about new posts, follow me on YouTube , Twitter (x) , LinkedIn , and GitHub .